E/Z System for Alkenes

 - E (entgegen): If the higher priority groups are on opposite sides of the double bond.

-- Infrared (IR) spectroscopy: Can provide information about the presence of a double bond and the relative orientation of the substituents.
+- Infrared (IR) spectroscopy: While not directly determining E/Z, it can provide information about the presence of a double bond.

 - X-ray crystallography: A powerful technique that can determine the exact three-dimensional structure of a molecule, including the stereochemistry of the double bond.

-- Stereoselective reactions: Reactions that produce a specific stereoisomer of an alkene.
+- Stereoselective reactions: Reactions that preferentially produce one stereoisomer (either E or Z) of an alkene over the other.

-- Stereospecific reactions: Reactions that preserve the stereochemistry of the reactant alkene.
+- Stereospecific reactions: Reactions where the stereochemistry of the reactant alkene dictates the stereochemistry of the product(s).

 Data Analysis

-- IR spectroscopy: Characteristic absorption bands can indicate the presence of specific functional groups and their orientation.
+- IR spectroscopy: Characteristic absorption bands can indicate the presence of specific functional groups, but not directly the E/Z configuration.

 - X-ray crystallography: Provides precise measurements of bond lengths and angles, allowing for unambiguous determination of stereochemistry.